Mull and Iona Food Trail

 Mull to Iona

 Iona is another beautiful Inner Hebrides island whether you are interested in the spiritual and religious aspects of this island or the stunning beaches.
-Iona can be reached by Calmac ferry from Fionnphort in the southwest corner of the island of Mull.
+It can be reached by Calmac ferry from Fionnphort in the southwest corner of the island of Mull.
 Iona is small so there’s no need to take your car.
-For more details, see the Calmac website.
+For more details, see the Calmac

 How to get to Isle of Mull – ferry